adlnet/xAPI-Spec/xAPI.md

 <a href="#verb-lists-and-repositories">As with verbs</a>, we recommend
-that Learning Activity Providers look for and use established, widely adopted identifiers for all types of URI identifier other than activity id.
+that Learning Activity Providers look for and use established, widely adopted identifiers for all types of URI identifier other than Activity id.
 Where an identifier already exists, the Learning Activity Provider:

 * SHOULD use the corresponding existing identifier;